SignTools/SignTools/INSTALL.md

 4. Open the Files app on your phone
 5. In the top-right corner, click on the three dots and select `Edit`
 6. Enable (toggle) the `iSH` entry under `Locations`
-7. Move the files you just copied from your computer to the `iSH` location you just enabled, inside the directory `root`
+7. Move the files you just copied from your computer to the `iSH` location you just enabled, inside the folder `root`
 8. Open the `iSH` app on your phone.
 It may take some time before text shows up.
 9. Type `ls` and press enter.
 If you did everything correctly, you should see the names of the files you just moved in
 10. Type `apk add curl` and press enter